 Journal Impact Factor 1.3*; 3.47* (5 Year Impact Factor)

 Journal of Imaging in Medicine publishes fundamental and translational research and applications focused on medical imaging, which seeks to reveal internal structures hidden by the skin and bones and also yields physical and biomedical advancements in the early detection, diagnostics, and therapy of disease.
-It includes image formation, image processing, image analysis, image interpretation and understanding, computer graphics and visualization, and inverse problems in imaging; leading to applications to diverse areas in science, medicine, engineering, and other fields.
+It includes image formation, image processing, image analysis, image interpretation and understanding, computer graphics and visualisation and inverse problems in imaging; leading to applications to diverse areas in science, medicine, engineering and other fields.

 Imaging in Medicine is committed to the dissemination of knowledge through the publication of scholarly research, primarily in the fields of radiation therapy, radiological technology, magnetic resonance imaging and nuclear medicine.
 Research papers that innovate both in the fundamentals and in the applications are especially welcome.
 Journal of Imaging in Medicine focuses on conceptually new ideas, methods, as applied to all aspects of imaging sciences.

 Imaging in Medicine is indexed in the quality indexing sites such as Scopus, Embase, Chemical Abstracts.

 Imaging in Medicine Journal is also listed in University Grants Commission (UGC)

 Submit manuscript at http://www.editorialmanager.com/openaccessjournals or as an attachment to the E-mail at [email protected]

 Research Paper p.
 81-84

 Author(s): Amar Richard Tobias*, Anjali Agrawal & Arjun Kalyanpur

 Background and objective: Serum D-dimer assay is an inexpensive laboratory test with a high negative predictive value, obviating the need for computed tomographic pulmonary angiography (CTPA..